denoland/docs/runtime/tutorials/how_to_with_npm/create-react.md

 ---
-title: "Build a React App"
+title: "Build a React app with create-vite"
-oldUrl:
-  - /runtime/manual/examples/how_to_with_npm/react/
-  - /runtime/manual/basics/react/
 ---

 [React](https://reactjs.org) is the most widely used JavaScript frontend